pandastrike/coreos-reflector/githook_readme.md

     pandahook push coreos-reflector post-receive
     ```

-3. Push to the hook-server.
+3. Push the git repository to the hook-server.
 The `pandahook push` command placed an alias for the hook-server into git for you, under "hook".

     ```shell
     git add --all